TeamFAPS/PSVita-RE-tools/README.md

 So when you have segments and want to transform them into an ELF, use this tool.

-The output .elf are valid for RE and they can be rebuilded into SELF if needed using vita-make-fself.
+The output .elf are valid for RE and they can also be rebuilded into SELF using vita-make-fself.
 \nPlease read the provided README.txt for How to use informations.